mmajewsk/TonicSlamDunk/readme.md

 ## ORB_SLAM2-PythonBindings

 https://github.com/mmajewsk/ORB_SLAM2-PythonBindings
-It contains a lot of work, the the code right now is ugly, and needs to be refactored a bit.
+It contains a lot of work, the code right now is ugly, and needs to be refactored a bit.
 Bit still, the core functionalities of Osmaps save and load are working.
 There is some problem in explicit call for `mapLoad` that i did not manage to solve, but `tum_example` does both of those things, and allows to use slam system via shared pointer.

 # Installation

-All of the installation process is pure hack.
+All of the installation process is unruly.
 Improvements are welcomed.

 ## Dockerfile